 As you consider colours and patterns, don’t forget about the text—the information you put on the invitation is the whole point of sending it out in the first place.
 Your stationery can help, but, in general, avoid light ink on light backgrounds and dark ink on dark backgrounds.
-Yellow and pastels are tough colours to read, so if you’re going with those, make sure the background contrasts enough for the words to pop, or work those colours into the design rather than the text.
+Yellow and pastels are tricky to read, so if you’re going with those, make sure the background contrasts enough for the words to pop, or work those colours into the design rather than the text.
 Also, be wary of hard-to-read fonts like an overly scripted typeface—you don’t want to sacrifice readability for pretty letters.

 - Serif: A serif is a small line attached to the end of a letter or symbol within a family of fonts.
 A typical example of a serif font family is Times New Roman.
 This font is a popular choice for classic wedding invitations.

 - Sans Serif: A sans serif is the opposite of a serif, lacking the more minor strokes attached to the letters.
 Helvetica is one of the most popular sans-serif fonts available.

 - Script: Scripts fonts aim to mimic the fluid strokes in handwriting.
 Thanks to the elegance of the typeface, many script fonts are standard in wedding invitations.
 One of the most popular wedding script fonts is the condensed, calligraphic script font called Windsong.

 - Unique Fonts: Anything outside the three categories above would be considered a unique font.
 For example, “Paper Font,” a popular wedding invitation typeface, was created by a designer who cut the letters from the paper before digitizing them.